archer-65/emacs-config/README.md

 * Start emacs!

 ## After installation
-Modify your configuration to suit your use and installed fonts Inside the file you will find some useful comments :)
+Modify your configuration to suit your use and installed fonts!
+Inside the file you will find some useful comments :)